AbtaheeAli/SuncoastOverflow/README.md

 Languages and technologies used: .NET, C#, JavaScript, NodeJS, ReactJS, React Routers, API, HTML, CSS, & BootStrap

-Created a full-stack application that replicates StackOverflow
+Created a full-stack application that is similar to StackOverflow

 The application is able to: